loopingz/webda.io/docs/pages/Concepts/Models/Models.md

 ## Actions

-By default if exposed via a `Store` the endpoint to manipulate models are following REST API
+By default if exposed via a `REST` the endpoint to manipulate models are following REST API

 ```
 GET /models/{uuid}       - Retrieve a model